aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 application.associateAttributeGroup(attributeGroup);
 ```

-### Associating application with Cloudformation Stack
+### Associating application with a Stack

-You can associate a Cloudformation stack with application with the `associateStack()` API:
+You can associate a stack with an application with the `associateStack()` API:

 ```ts basic-constructs
 const myStack = new cdk.Stack(this, 'MyStack');